Lovely Momhood

 • No reading required

 Making an art gallery is so much fun.
-This indoor activity allows for kids to let their imagination fly as they can choose any material they wish to make their artwork.
+This indoor activity allows kids to let their imaginations fly, as they can choose any material they wish to use to make their artwork.

 Instructions: Give each child a paper.
-Ideally, you use heavy weight paper such as watercolor paper or sketching paper, so that it can hold the weight of the art supplies they will be using.
+Ideally, you should use heavy-weight paper, such as watercolor or sketching paper, to support the weight of the art supplies they will use.

 Offer materials such as: